2226 Martha Van Rensselaer Hall

-Skurka, C., Kemp, D., Thrasher, JF., Byrne, S., Safi, A., Avery, R., Dorf, M., Mathios, A., Scolere, L., Neiderdeppe, J,.
+Skurka, C., Kemp, D., Thrasher, JF.
+Byrne, S., Safi, A., Avery, R., Dorf, M., Mathios, A., Scolere, L., Niederdeppe, J,.
 “Effects of 30% and 50% Cigarette Pack Graphic Warning Labels on Visual Attention, Negative Affect, Quit Attentions, and Smoking Susceptibility among Disadvantaged Populations in the United States,” Nicotine and Tobacco Research, 2017.

 Mathios, A., Micklitz, H., Reisch, L., Thogersen, J., Twigg-Flesner, C., “Celebration of 40 Years of the Journal of Consumer Policy and What the Next 40 Might Look Like,” Journal of Consumer Policy, 40(3), 235-244, 2017.

 Mathios' work has relevance for outreach in the area of federal regulation of advertising policy.
 His work directly addresses policy issues and is highly cited by researchers, policy makers at several government agencies and various think tank and advocacy groups.
-IN the past he has served as a consultant to the Food and Drug Administration and to the Institute of Medicine of the National Academy of Sciences on Food Marketing and Obesity.
+In the past he has served as a consultant to the Food and Drug Administration and to the Institute of Medicine of the National Academy of Sciences on Food Marketing and Obesity.
 His work has been featured on National Public Radio and in newspapers throughout the country.
 He, in collaboration with others, submitted formal comments to the FDA on matters related to the regulation of menthol in cigarettes.
 He also has written and published a chapter for a book focusing on leadership in the academy.
 As Dean he was the public spokesperson for the College of Human Ecology.
 In this capacity he advanced the public's knowledge of the work and accomplishments of the faculty, students, alumni and staff of the College.
+During summer of 2019 he worked collobaratively with the Engaged Cornell Team on developing new stratetic directions for Cornell's Engaged Cornell project.
+He has also given interviews to the press about vaping and how government might regulate vaping products.

 Mathios has taught a number of courses that provide students with an understanding of economic theory, how economics interacts with legal and regulatory systems and how policies impact on overall welfare.
 These courses include: